ubuntu/ubuntu-project-docs/docs/explanation/standard-processes.rst

 The SRU team drives the process that handles regressions reported against the updates pocket.
-Regressions that have taken place elsewhere (eg. during a release upgrade, in the security pocket, in the proposed pocket or in Pro-specific repositories) are out of scope of this section.
+Regressions that have taken place elsewhere (e.g. during a release upgrade, in the security pocket, in the proposed pocket or in Pro-specific repositories) are out of scope of this section.